Zaraaashiigal/srcds-rcon-dos/README.md

 # srcds-rcon-dos
-A srcds rcon flooder in progress.
+A Source Engine rcon flooder in progress.
+This is a rough, short draft anyways which i never released nor refined.
+See if you could use it!

 # Dependencies:
 You only need Node.JS! ^^